Five Tips to Get the Most Out of Your Annual Physical

 The truth is if you were to compile a list of the most important standing appointments you make each year, your annual physical should be right at the top.
 An annual exam provides a special opportunity to develop a wellness plan with your primary care physician—one where your current health status can be aligned with your specific health goals for the coming year.

 The key to a successful annual physical: preparation.
 Good preparation will help ensure that you get your most-pressing questions answered and will also go a long way to alleviate any anxiety you may be feeling about the appointment.

-“Many adults think a yearly checkup isn’t necessary if they consider themselves to be in good health,” said Khalil Alleyne, MD, primary care physician at South Shore Medical Center.
+“Many adults think a yearly checkup isn’t necessary if they consider themselves to be in good health,” said Khalil Alleyne, MD, primary care physician at South Shore Health.
 “But an annual visit is important to get ahead of any issues early.

 Seeing your doctor every year for an update on your vitals— including weight, height, blood sugar levels, blood pressure and cholesterol—is one of the best ways to stay on top of your overall health.

 In today’s fast-paced health care environment, the average patient visit is only about 15 minutes.
 The following tips will help you make the best use of your appointment time and will provide a unique opportunity to find out how you can best stay well: